-The Group has been present in Mozambique since 1993 and, since then, has completed significant infrastructure and civil construction projects in the country including the construction of the Armando Emilio Guebuza Bridge across the Zambezi River at Sofala in 2006 (contract value of €65.9 million), the rehabilitation of approximately 56.7 kilometres of national road between Massinga and Nhachengue in Mozambique (contract value of €26.7 million), the construction of a 2.3 kilometre bridge over the Zambezi River completed in 2009 (contract value of €69.6 million) and the rehabilitation of approximately 268 kilometres of railway linking Beira to Tete in Mozambique (contract value of €33.9 million).
-The Group is currently in the process of concluding the acquisition of a 40 per cent. stake in the project company responsible for the permanent maintenance of a 700 kilometre stretch of road, including across the New Tete Bridge (being constructed by a consortium comprising the Group, Sociedade de Construções Soares da Costa, S.A. and Opway-Engenharia, S.A. in Mozambique) for a 30 year period as part of the Estradas do Zambeze concession.
-Some of the Group's significant completed civil construction projects include the construction of the Olympic Village and Olympic Pool for the 2011 All-Africa Games (contract value of €14.0 million), the Central Pharmaceutical Store in Zimpeto (contract value of €5.4 million), the Tete Regional Hospital (contract value of €5.1 million) and two new primary schools in Inhambane province.
+The Group has been present in Mozambique since 1993 and, since then, has completed significant infrastructure and civil construction projects in the country including the construction of the Armando Emilio Guebuza Bridge across the Zambezi River at Sofala in 2006 (contract value of ε 65.9 million), the rehabilitation of approximately 56.7 kilometres of national road between Massinga and Nhachengue in Mozambique (contract value of ε 26.7 million), the construction of a 2.3 kilometre bridge over the Zambezi River completed in 2009 (contract value of ε 69.6 million) and the rehabilitation of approximately 268 kilometres of railway linking Beira to Tete in Mozambique (contract value of ε 33.9 million).
+The Group is currently in the process of concluding the acquisition of (and has to date made an advance payment of ε 1.2 million in respect of) a 40 per cent. stake in the project company responsible for the permanent maintenance of a 700 kilometre stretch of road, including across the New Tete Bridge (being constructed by a consortium comprising the Group, Sociedade de Construções Soares da Costa, S.A. and Opway-Engenharia, S.A. in Mozambique) for a 30 year period as part of the Estradas do Zambeze concession.
+Some of the Group's significant completed civil construction projects include the construction of the Olympic Village and Olympic Pool for the 2011 All-Africa Games (contract value of ε 114.0 million), the Central Pharmaceutical Store in Zimpeto (contract value of ε 5.4 million), the Tete Regional Hospital (contract value of ε 5.1 million) and two new primary schools in Inhambane province.

 Through Emocil, a company with a well-established brand in the Mozambique real estate sector, the Group is involved in the design, construction and promotion of residential and non-residential real estate.
-Some of Emocil's significant projects include the design and construction of "24 de Julho", a 14 floor residential building in Maputo containing 26 apartments which was completed in April 2014 and was developed and marketed by Emocil (contract value of €5.4 million) and the design and construction of "Tilweni", a 20 floor residential building in Maputo containing 46 apartments which is due to be completed in July 2014 and also developed and marketed by Emocil (contract value of €8.0 million).
+Some of Emocil's significant projects include the design and construction of "24 de Julho", a 14 floor residential building in Maputo containing 26 apartments which was completed in April 2014 and was developed and marketed by Emocil (contract value of ε 5.4 million) and the design and construction of "Tilweni", a 20 floor residential building in Maputo containing 46 apartments which is due to be completed in July 2014 and also developed and marketed by Emocil (contract value of ε 8.0 million).
 In addition, construction is underway on "Platinum", a 26 floor mixed luxury residential, office and commercial building in Maputo which is due to be completed in December 2015 that MEEC Africa was contracted to construct by a third party developer.